datacamp-content/courses-introduction-to-shell/chapter4.md

 <hr>

-If you run these two commands in your home directory, what output is printed?
+If you were to run these two commands in your home directory, what output would be printed?

 ```{shell}
 files=seasonal/*.csv